brianvanburken/brianvanburken.github.io/_posts/2015-08-22-bulk-association-creation-in-rails.md

 end
 {% endprism %}

-The first problem with this service is that it walks through all the tags, even the ones that aren’t present in the content.
+The problem with this service is that it walks through all the tags, even the ones that aren’t present in the content.
 We could improve this by only fetching relevant tags.
-By changing the query we can skip the check if the tag name is included.
+By changing the query we can skip the check for included tag names.

 {% prism ruby %}
 def tag(words)